filecoin-project/specs/src/systems/filecoin_blockchain/struct/block_producer/_index.md

 - `BLSAggregate` - The aggregated signatures of all messages in the block that used BLS signing.
 - `Signature` - A signature with the miner's private key (must also match the ticket signature) over the entire block.
 This is to ensure that nobody tampers with the block after it propagates to the network, since unlike normal PoW blockchains, a winning ticket is found independently of block generation.

-An eligible miner can start by filling out `Parents`, `Tickets` and `ElectionPoSt` with values from the ticket checking process.
+An eligible miner can start by filling out `Parents`, `Tickets` and `ElectionPoStVerifyInfo`.

 Next, they compute the aggregate state of their selected parent blocks, the `ParentState`.
 This is done by taking the aggregate parent state of the blocks' parent Tipset, sorting the parent blocks by their tickets, and applying each message in each block to that state.
 Any message whose nonce is already used (duplicate message) in an earlier block should be skipped (application of this message should fail anyway).
 Note that re-applied messages may result in different receipts than they produced in their original blocks, an open question is how to represent the receipt trie of this tipset's messages (one can think of a tipset as a 'virtual block' of sorts).

 They gather the receipts from each above message execution into a set, merklize them, and put that root in `ReceiptsRoot`.
-Finally, they set the `StateRoot` field with the resultant state.

 Once the miner has the aggregate `ParentState`, they must apply the block reward.
 This is done by adding the correct block reward amount to the miner owner's account balance in the state tree.
 The reward will be spendable immediately in this block.